Updated: Jun 1

 The frozen meat is pushed by the auger into the star-shaped cutting blade.
 Once it is cut, it is pushed through another cutting surface, the plate.
 The plate will further reduce the size of the product and remove/break down any fat deposits.
 An example of a very common industrial meat grinder would be the Hobart 48/22 meat grinder.

-Meat grinders are very convenient equipment commonly used at butcher shops, and grocery stores for making burger patties, sausages.
+Meat grinders are very convenient equipment commonly used at butcher shops, and grocery stores for making burger patties, and sausages.
 But they are also becoming more popular in restaurants as restaurant owners are finding that a meat grinder can help them cut the cost of their meals.
 When you grind the meat in your food company you have the full power to add any spices and ingredients you want to.
 Also, when you grind your meat on your own it's way less costly because you won’t need to hire another person to do it for you.
 Keep reading to learn why you should get a meat mincer machine for your business, how to assemble and use your grinder, and some helpful tips for maintaining your equipment.

 Meat Mincer grinder guide:

 Mincing meat is really simple but the tough part about this is finding the best Meat Mincer Grinder.
 Mainly there are two types of meat grinders.
-One is, manual meat grinder, and another is an electric meat grinder.
+One is, a manual meat grinder, and another is an electric meat grinder.
 It’s totally up to you which one you want to get, but knowing about both of the grinders will really help you to choose which one you should get.
 Down below, we have written about both types of meat grinder Machines with advantages and disadvantages.

 Electric Meat Grinders: